Survival for testicular cancer

-Intermediate prognosis is the same as good prognosis, except that your markers are higher – moderately above normal (S2 in the TNM staging system).
+Intermediate prognosis is the same as good prognosis.
+But your markers are higher.
+They are moderately above normal (S2 in the TNM staging system).

 - more than 65 out of 100 men (more than 65%) will survive for 5 years or more after diagnosis

 Poor prognosis means that: